arthist-lmu/artigo/README.md

 ### Configuration Files
 Copy the content of `.env.example` files to `.env` files in the same location and customize the settings.
+For your local development setup configure app.config.js to use the local API endpoint.

 ### Setup process
 Create the `poetry.lock` file if it does not exist (preferably do this in a virtual environment):